achekh/neos-critical-github-io/Components/form-components/switch.md

 layout: "default"
 parent: "Form components"
 grand_parent: "Components"
+nav_order: 14
 ---
 # Switch
+Used for switching between two states; on and off.
 ***
 A switch component functions similar to a checkbox component but explicitly representing boolean on and off states.